MasatoKokubo/Lightsleep-java/README.md

 #### Features

-- Lightsleep is not an implementation of Persistence API.
+- Lightsleep is not an implementation of Persistence API of J2EE.
 It is a new API using the lambda function and Optional class that was introduced in Java 8.
 - Libraries other than the Java runtime is not required, it can also be used from Java programs, such as batch processing.
 - XML configuration file is not required.
 - Because of the small number of classes and methods that have been implemented, it is easy to learn.